Voyent/voyent.notify.js/README.md

 <a name="injectNotificationData"></a>
 ##### injectNotificationData()
-Injects the selected notification into elements with data-payload-* and data-metadata-* attributes.
+Injects the selected notification into elements with data-selected-* attributes.
 Currently has special support for input and select elements.
 For all other elements the data will be inserted as text content.

 **Example**
 ```js